What you need to know when beginning to surf…Surfing Essentials.

 - Balance surfing with healthy food habits

 Most surfers see the sport as a healthy lifestyle choice.
 Surfing is a very physical activity which will challenge your fitness level.
-Don’t forget to drink loads of water before and after surfing, as a good rule of thumb drink 0.033ml per kg of body weight (I start the day with a 700ml glass of water to re-hydrate after sleeping), and have a balanced wholefood diet to maximize your energy throughout the day.
+Above all, don’t forget to drink loads of water before and after surfing, as a good rule of thumb drink 0.033ml per kg of body weight (I start the day with a 700ml glass of water to re-hydrate after sleeping), and have a balanced wholefood diet to maximize your energy throughout the day.
 That’s right, stay away from processed foods!